davdar/maam/writeup/paper.markdown

 interpreter will be designed such that variations in these parameters will recover both concrete and a family of abstract interpreters.
-To do this we extend the ideas developed in \citet{davdar:van-horn:2010:aam} with a new parameter for path- and flow-sensitivity.
+To do this we extend the ideas developed in \citet{davdar:van-horn:2010:aam} with a new parameter for path  and flow sensitivity.
 When finished, we will recover both the concrete semantics and a family of abstractions through instantiations of these parameters.